mrDoctorWho/ejabberd_mod_apns/README.md

 </iq>
 ```

-The key will be kept in mnesia database and completely belongs to the JabberID which it was sent from.
+The key will be kept in mnesia database and completely belong to the JabberID which it was sent from.

 **What it sends to APNS**:
 ```json